jbarone/xsslab/README.md

 You will also need some virtual environment such as VirtualBox or VMWare

+This setup also needs a `.env` file to specify the setup for MYSQL.
+An example configuration is provided and will work as is, just copy it to `.env` and change the passwords to something you might prefer.

 ## Running

 With all dependencies met, we are now ready to get it up and running.